treosh/lighthouse-ci-action/README.md

 **Advanced example**: run Lighthouse audit for each unique deployment, test performance budgets, and save results to the [public storage](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#upload) for a quick debugging.

-URLs support interpolation of process env vars, so you can write URLs like:
+URLs support interpolation of process env vars so that you can write URLs like:

 ```yml
 - name: Run Lighthouse and test budgets